gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Integration.md

 ]] as [String: Any]

 let viewController = GiniBank.viewController(withClient: client,
                                              configuration: giniBankConfiguration,
                                              resultsDelegate: giniCaptureResultsDelegate,
                                              publicKeyPinningConfig: yourPublicPinningConfig,
                                              documentMetadata: documentMetadata,
                                              api: .default)

 present(viewController, animated: true, completion:nil)
 ```

 > ⚠️  **Important**
 > - The document metadata for the upload process is intended to be used for reporting.
+You can find out more about it in the [Gini Bank API](https://pay-api.gini.net/documentation) documentation.
-> - Certification pinning requires iOS 12.
+> - Certificate pinning requires iOS 12.

 ### Retrieve the Analyzed Document